Distance Learning in 2021: How to make the most of this school year.

 COVID-19 and its impact on teachers

-It is commonly acknowledged that teaching has become more and more complex in the last few decades due to the shifting understanding of what a teacher is.
-A teacher is no longer seen as someone who lectures learners with a blackboard and stick of chalk, but an individual expected to inspire and foster a lifelong love of learning to all students in their care.
-While imparting knowledge, we also want them to facilitate self-directed learning, while developing sensitive and well-adjusted members of society that have their emotional needs tended to.
+It is commonly acknowledged that teaching has become more and more complex in the last few decades.
+Rather than someone who stands at a blackboard with a stick of chalk, a teacher is now seen as someone who is expected to inspire and foster a lifelong love of learning to all students in their care.

 It is also expected of teachers that they keep up to date with current technologies and pedagogies, employing the most modern and exciting methods to capture the attention of learners with increasingly shrinking attention spans.
 Despite being tough work, many teachers love their job and find it intensely rewarding.

-With all the exciting changes linked to electronic learning, we mustn’t forget that the ability for specialists to carry out their work while learning about new trends is a difficult and tiring activity.
+With all the exciting changes linked to electronic learning, we must not forget that making changes to meet the expectations of this new learning environment is time consuming for teachers.
 Having a balance between doing great work and relaxing should always be a priority.
 Of course, this is easier said than done.
 Here are some ways that teachers can make best use of their time, reduce stress and leave themselves free for leisure time:

 Don’t take work home - When working online this is now a concept, rather than a physical action, but it is extremely important nonetheless.
 When you get home, turn off notifications, forget about your emails and leave any marking at the door.
 Do something every single day that brings you pure joy, as it will take your mind off work and decrease your mental load.